 The Company is a party to two separate court proceedings in Kenya initiated by Interstate Petroleum Ltd. ("IPL"), and certain related parties of IPL, as Applicants.
 Both proceedings, Judicial Review Number 30 of 2010 and Judicial Review Number 1 of 2012, involve a dispute concerning the administrative process that lead to the issuance of exploration permits in respect of, amongst others, Blocks 10BA, 10BB, 12A and 13T.
-The primary Respondents include the Minister and the Ministry of Energy, Republic of Kenya.
-The Company and certain of its affiliates are named as Interested Parties in these proceedings.
+The primary Respondents to those proceedings include the Minister and the Ministry of Energy and Petroleum, Republic of Kenya.
+The Company and certain of its affiliates are named as Interested Parties.

 The Company has initiated its own court proceedings against IPL and certain related parties, including various applications for costs and Winding-Up Cause No. 1 of 2012.
-This proceeding is an application to cause IPL to be wound-up or "dissolved", which would terminate any further action in respect of the judicial review proceedings
+The Winding-Up proceeding is an application to cause IPL to be wound-up or "dissolved", which would terminate any further action in respect of the judicial review proceedings commenced by IPL.